laothes/Community-Dectection-Airlines/README.md

 ## Visualization Results

-The `echart` folder contains interactive HTML visualizations generated using PyeCharts.
-These visualizations include:
+The `echart` folder contains interactive HTML visualizations organized by analysis type:

+### Airport-Based Analysis (`echart/AirportBased/`)
-- Network community visualizations
+- Network visualizations based on airport connectivity
+- Communities detected using airport-centric approach
-- Geographic distribution of communities
+- Geographic distribution of major airport hubs

-- Interactive node and edge exploration
-- Community relationship diagrams
+### Route-Based Analysis (`echart/RouteBased/`)
+- Network visualizations based on route frequency
+- Communities detected using route-centric approach
+- Frequent route pattern visualizations

+### Visualization Specifications and Known Issues

+1. Display Dimensions:
+   - Width: 1800px
+   - Height: 900px
+   - **Note**: Best viewed on large screens or displays with at least 1920×1080 resolution

+2. Known Issues:
+   - Some visualizations may display anomalies in the echarts rendering
+   - If visualizations appear distorted or incomplete, try:
+     * Using a modern web browser (Chrome, Firefox, or Edge recommended)
+     * Viewing in fullscreen mode
+     * Zooming out if needed
+     * Refreshing the page

+3. Viewing Instructions:
-To view the visualizations, open any `.html` file in the `echart` folder using a web browser.
+   - Open any `.html` file in the respective folders using a web browser
+   - Allow a few moments for large visualizations to fully render
+   - Use browser zoom controls to adjust the view if needed

 ## License